DaCoolOne/CS3800-project/README.md

 The alu operations are as follows:

-ADD, SUB, DIV, LSHIFT, RSHIFT, AND, OR, XOR, BAND, BOR, BXOR, MOD
+ADD, SUB, DIV, LSHIFT, RSHIFT, AND, OR, XOR, BAND, BOR, BXOR, MOD, GTR, EQ, GTEQ

+**Note: There is no less than comparison.
+This is because `LSS X Y Z` can be trivially rewritten `GTR X Z Y`, so there is no reason to write such a command.
+Same reasoning goes for less than or equal to.
+There are less than comparisons for the immediate (one reg) instructions, but this is because these commands cannot be reversed easily.**

 Two reg ALU operations: